robertmuth/Cwerg/CodeGenA32/README.md

 * movw, movt
 * vfpv3 instructions

-In terms of gcc compiler flags this approximate correspods to: `-marm -march=armv7ve+fp `
+In terms of gcc compiler flags this approximately correspods to: `-marm -march=armv7ve+fp `

 Many SOCs, including the Raspberry Pi 3 and 4, satisfy these requirements.